labgrid-project/labgrid/man/labgrid-exporter.rst

 Labgrid is a scalable infrastructure and test architecture for embedded (linux) systems.

-This is the man page for the exporter, supporting the export of serial ports, usb tools and various other controllers.
+This is the man page for the exporter, supporting the export of serial ports, USB devices and various other controllers.

 OPTIONS
 -------